cloud infrastructure

 JSON-formatted logs make it trivial to parse with any modern log aggregation tool.

-NGINX vs. Dedicated API Gateways: When to Choose What
+NGINX vs. Dedicated API Gateways: Choosing the Right Tool

 Choose NGINX when: